Visiting the Lake District in February allows you to experience a very different version of this stunning part of the world.

 Walking is one of the best ways to explore the Lake District in February, with its dramatic scenery of snow-capped hills and frost-covered trees.

-You can choose from a variety of routes, from easy lakeside strolls to more challenging hill walks.
+You can choose from a variety of routes, ranging from easy lakeside strolls to more challenging hill walks.

 Some popular spots include the shores of Windermere and the trails around Rydal Water and Grasmere.